ccammack/ccammack.com/content/posts/create-vnet-jails-in-freebsd-12-using-iocage/index.md

 The file system for each jail is stored under */zroot/iocage/jails/* on the host, making it possible for the host system to access the jailed file systems directly if needed.

-To test the jail, *make sure the rc.d folder exists* in the jail, then *add an executable startup script* to that folder and *restart* the jail.
+To test the jail, *make sure the rc.d folder exists* inside the jail, then *add an executable startup script* to that folder and *restart* the jail.
-The script in this example is a tiny web server that listens on port 8080 and reports the hostname and current timestamp.
+The script in this example is a tiny web server that listens on port 8080 and reports the hostname and current date.

 {{< highlight txt >}}
 # iocage exec j1 mkdir -p /usr/local/etc/rc.d